Edward L. Deci: Self-determination theory

 Self-determination theory is a macro theory of human motivation that differentiates between autonomous and controlled forms of motivation; the theory has been applied to predict behavior and inform behavior change in many contexts including: education, health care, work organizations, parenting, and sport (as well as many others).

+Death

+Deci died of complications from dementia in Rochester, New York, on February 14, 2026, at the age of 83.